 Media and Publications:

-The Collegian is the student-run weekly newspaper of the University.
-It provides latest news, information and updates about Ashland.
+The Collegian is the student-run weekly newspaper.
+It provides latest news, information and updates.

-WRDL 88.9FM is the student-run radio station that provides updates regarding Ashland University 24/7.
+WRDL 88.9FM is the student-run radio station that provides updates 24/7.
 TV 2 is the campus television station operated by students.

 Campus Facilities:

-College life is more than just getting an education.
-It’s about being a part of the community.
-Student housing options at Ashland University provides a sense of belongingness and involvement into the campus culture.
-Ashland University offers the following six residence halls for freshman students: Amstutz Hall, Clark Hall, Kem Hall, Kilhefner Hall, Clayton Hall, and Andrews Hall.
+Student housing options provide a sense of belonging and involvement into the campus culture.
+There are six residence halls for freshman students: Amstutz Hall, Clark Hall, Kem Hall, Kilhefner Hall, Clayton Hall, and Andrews Hall.
 Some of the general facilities available in these residence halls include laundry and lounge area, game/ recreation area, well-equipped kitchen, and a recreation center.

-Ashland University offers excellent dining programs recognized by The National Association of College and University Food Service.
-The campus dining options not only supply great food but also serve as a gathering place for the students.
+The dining programs have been recognized for excellence by The National Association of College and University Food Service.
 The Eagles’ Nest is a popular campus eatery that offers a wide selection of grill selections, bakery, salad bar, gourmet coffees and snack items.
 It is situated on the main-level of the Hawkins-Conard Student Center.

 Tuffy’s Smoothie Bar is another on-campus dining option located at the Rybolt Sport Sciences & Recreation Center.
 Students can enjoy smoothies, specialty coffees, sandwiches, salads, bottled juice, soups, protein bars and pop tarts at this dining outlet.